SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Our Consolidated Financial Statements include the accounts of all wholly-owned and majority-owned domestic and foreign subsidiaries where our ownership is more than 50 percent of outstanding equity interests except for majority-owned subsidiaries that are considered variable interest entities (VIEs) where we are not deemed to have a controlling financial interest.
-In addition, we also consolidate, regardless of our ownership percentage, VIEs for which we are deemed to have a controlling financial interest.
+In addition, we also consolidate, regardless of our ownership percentage, VIEs or joint ventures for which we are deemed to have a controlling financial interest.
 Intercompany balances and transactions are eliminated in consolidation.
 Where our ownership interest is less than 100 percent, the noncontrolling ownership interests are reported in our Consolidated Balance Sheets.
-The noncontrolling ownership interest in our income, net of tax, is classified as "Net (loss) income attributable to noncontrolling interests" in our Consolidated Statements of Income.
+The noncontrolling ownership interest in our income, net of tax, is classified as "Net income (loss) attributable to noncontrolling interests" in our Consolidated Statements of Income.

 We have variable interests in several businesses accounted for under the equity method of accounting that are deemed to be VIEs and are subject to generally accepted accounting principles in the United States of America (GAAP) for variable interest entities.
 Most of these VIEs are unconsolidated.

 Certain amounts for 2017 and 2016 have been reclassified to conform to the current year presentation.